nodiscc/xsrv/README.md

 ### Other

-**Tracking configuration in git:** By default your specific playbook/inventory/host_vars configuration is excluded from git to prevent accidentally pushing you configuration details to a public git repository.
-See [.gitignore](.gitignore) and disable relevant sections to start tracking your configuration in a private git repository.
-It is recommended to encrypt your [secrets](secrets/README.md) before storing them in git.
+**Tracking configuration in git:** The playbook, inventory and host configuration files are ignored by git to prevent accidentally pushing sensitive configuration details to a public git repository.
+Edit [.gitignore](.gitignore) to start tracking your configuration in a private git repository.
+It is recommended to [encrypt your secrets](secrets/README.md) before storing them in git.

 **Uninstalling roles** is not supported at this time: components must be removed manually, or a new server must be deployed and data restored from backups.